CrimeCrime

 and last updated

-DENVER — A Texas-based immigration judge has ordered the U.S. Immigration and Customs Enforcement to release the detained family of the man accused of carrying out the Boulder terror attack last year.
+DENVER — A Texas-based immigration judge has ordered U.S. Immigration and Customs Enforcement to release the detained family of the man accused of the Boulder terror attack last year.

-U.S. District Judge Fred Biery on Wednesday approved the release of Hayam El Gamal — the wife of suspected attacker Mohammed Soliman — and the couple’s five children, as long as they appear at future immigration hearings.
-A follow‑up hearing is set for Thursday in a San Antonio courtroom to determine whether both sides will accept the order.
+U.S. District Judge Fred Biery on Wednesday approved the release of Hayam El Gamal—the wife of suspected attacker Mohammed Soliman—and their five children, provided they appear at future immigration hearings.
+A follow-up hearing is set for Thursday in San Antonio to decide if both parties accept the order.

-The family has been detained for more than 10 months at an immigration detention center in Texas, after an ICE raid at the family’s Colorado Springs home a day after the June 1, 2025, fatal firebombing attack in Boulder.
-The family was detained for 'expedited removal,' per the White House, but court petitions have delayed the process.
+The family has spent over 10 months detained at a Texas immigration center following an ICE raid on their Colorado Springs home the day after the June 1, 2025, fatal firebombing in Boulder.
+Detained for "expedited removal," per the White House, Judge Biery found no evidence they knew about the Boulder plot and noted their detention appears indefinite.

 In a statement to Denver7, the family’s attorney, Eric Lee, argued that ICE’s continued detention violates the Constitution.
 “A federal court has determined ICE’s prolonged detention of this family violates the Constitution.
 Nevertheless, ICE has not yet released the family,” he said, urging the agency to act immediately.